blent-ai/pycopula/README.md

 ### Estimation
 Three methods of estimation, based on *SciPy* numerical optimization routines, are available to provide high flexibility during fitting process.
+- Moments estimation on particular copulas
-- MLE : Maximum Likelihood Estimation
+- Maximum Likelihood Estimation (MLE)
-- IFM : Inference For Margins
+- Inference For Margins (IFM)
-- CMLE : Canonical Maximum Likelihood Estimation
+- Canonical Maximum Likelihood Estimation (CMLE)

 ## Usage
 PyCopula was designed to provide an easy-to-use interface that does not require a lot in both programming and computing.
 As a result, only a few lines are needed to properly fit any copulas, as demonstrated in the following code snippet.